Boss of Rawhide

 Boss of Rawhide is a 1943 American Western film written and directed by Elmer Clifton.
 The film stars Dave O'Brien, James Newill, Guy Wilkerson, Nell O'Day, Ed Cassidy and Jack Ingram.
 The film was released on November 20, 1943, by Producers Releasing Corporation.

 Plot

-The boss of the Rawhide district of Texas is extorting farmers and small ranchers as well as murdering them with a sniper rifle when they wont pay.
+The boss of the Rawhide district of Texas is extorting farmers and small ranchers as well as murdering them with a sniper rifle when they do not pay.
 The Texas Rangers enter Rawhide to bring justice undercover; Tex as a tramp and Jim and Panhandle as members of a minstrel show.